-- 11. Private Road.
-A private road shall enter a road at the level of the edge of the traveled way, and shall have a slope of 3% or less within the right-of way.
-The first 50' of a private road from the edge of the road shall be paved.
+- 9. Private Road.
+A private road shall enter a road at the level of the edge of the traveled way, and shall have a slope of 3% or less within the right of way.
+The first fifty (50) feet of a private road from the edge of the road shall be paved.
 A private road shall be constructed in accordance with the right-of-way width, gravel base, traveled way width and monumentation of a local road.
-The Planning Board may require that a road be constructed to public road standards; further the Planning Board shall require dedication of the roads as public rights-of-way if there is potential for future development that could be accessed through the proposed subdivision. - 12.
+The Planning Board may require that a road be constructed to public road standards; further the Planning Board shall require dedication of the roads as public rights-of-way if there is potential for future development that could be accessed through the proposed subdivision. - 10.
 Monuments.
-A four inch square granite monument shall be set at each point of curvature and angle point on both sides of every road and at every property line intersection.
+A four (4) inch square granite monument shall be set at each point of curvature and angle point on both sides of every road and at every property line intersection.
 A surveyor's pin shall be set at each property line corner.
 Except with the permission of Public Works Director, all monumentation shall set flush with existing grade.
-At road intersections and at locations where monuments on one road line would fall within 200 feet of each other, the Public Works Director may reduce this requirement provided that the reduced monumentation is adequate for road line surveys.
+At road intersections and at locations where monuments on one road line would fall within two hundred (200) feet of each other, the Public Works Director may reduce this requirement provided that the reduced monumentation is adequate for road line surveys.
 (Revised eff.
-12/10/03) - 13.
-Drainage .
-All roads shall have an underground enclosed drainage system, and no surface drainage shall be conveyed or diverted across a traveled way.
-(Revised effective 12/10/03) - 14.
-Road Jogs.
-Road jogs at intersections with centerline offsets of less than 125 feet shall be avoided.
-At intersections and common boundaries of subdivisions, roads shall be continuous and in alignment with existing roads if possible.
-Roads shall be laid out so as to intersect as nearly as possible at right angles, and no road shall intersect any other road at less than a 60-degree angle.
+12/10/03)

-(b) Road Construction
+B(b) Road Construction

-1. Clearing

-- i.
-The construction area shall be selectively cleared of all trees, brush and vegetation only as necessary for construction of the roadway, shoulder, utilities and any drainage ways as approved by the Board.
-Clearing provisions shall be accomplished in accordance with the most recent revision of the Standard Specifications of the Maine Department of Transportation, Section 201. - ii.
-Limits of clearing shall be marked in the field and inspected by the Town Engineer prior to any clearing or grubbing of the site.
-In a Rural Connector, a 10" wide strip shall be preserved at the edge of the right-of-way, where a sidewalk path may be placed.
-The ten foot wide strip shall be retained in a natural state and serve as a buffer, although trimming may be allowed to preserve scenic views.
+- 1. Clearing - a.
+Prior to site alteration, a land surveyor registered in the State of Maine shall mark the layout of the road and verify for the Town Engineer that the layout is in conformance with the approved plans. - bi.
+The construction area shall be selectively cleared of all trees, brush and vegetation only as necessary for construction of the roadway, shoulder, utilities and any drainage ways as approved by the Planning Board.
+Clearing provisions shall be accomplished in accordance with the most recent revision of the Standard Specifications of the Maine Department of Transportation, Section 201. - cii.
+Limits of clearing shall be marked in the field and may be inspected by the Town Engineer prior to further any clearing or grubbing of the site preparation.
+In a Rural Connector, a ten (10) foot-wide strip shall be preserved at the edge of the right-of-way, where a sidewalk path may be placed.
+The ten (10) foot wide strip shall be retained in a natural state and serve as a buffer, although trimming may be allowed to preserve scenic views.